BriceCroix/mustex/README.md

 ## Motivations

-Much too often are there code-bases with variable(s) protected by a mutex with only its name to indicate that it must be locked to do *some* things.
+Much too often are there code-bases with variables protected by a mutex with only their name to indicate that they must be locked to do some things.
 But in a class like this :

 ```cpp
 class VeryBigClass